mattpolzin/nix-idris2-packages/README.md

 ## Updating this packageset
 To update to the package set & package versions to the latest Pack has to offer, run the `update.sh` script from the root of the repository.
-You must run this with a version of Idris2 in your `PATH` that supports the `--dump-ipkg-json` command.
-That's important because the version of Idris2 published in Nixpkgs as of 2024/09/01 is not new enough to include that command.

 ## Adding new packages
 To add new packages to this packageset, please add them to Pack's [package database](https://github.com/stefan-hoeck/idris2-pack-db).